boku13/medium_unlocker/README.md

 # medium_unlocker
-Finds and redirects to an archive.org snapshot of premium (any) articles.
+Chrome Extension: Redirects to an archive.org snapshot of premium (any) articles.